Beside a tributary of the Goobarragandra River, on a spur with a great view.

 Irwins and Old Stokes ruins are nearby, and Kells is about 7 km up the same valley.

 Venables is a home built on strong piers, with hardwood timber framing.
 The lining and some walls is fibro and the roof is iron.
 The fireplace flue is a massive piece of engineering, being built from welded steel!

 The wall board of this hut was made from asbestos, NPWS removed this in 2005.

 KNP POM L.102.
 There is currently no Conservation Study for this hut.

-The original Stokes Hut is now a ruin nearby and is Reference number 0301.
+The original Stokes Hut is now a nearby ruin.